bakerjonas/python-tutorials/README.md

-python-examples
+python-tutorials
 ===============

-Examples for the Python workshop thought at UiT
+Slides and examples for the Python workshop thought at UiT.